-Conceptual inventory The conceptual inventory specifies the ingredients of annotations according to the metamodel shown in Figure 1.
-These ingredients are the entities that populate the entity structures and link structures that form annotation structures.
+Conceptual inventory The conceptual inventory specifies the ingredients of annotations according to the metamodel in Figure 1.
+These ingredients are the entities that populate entity structures and link structures .
 The QuantML conceptual inventory is specified below.

-Annotation structures for quantification are associated with sentences and relative clauses; more generally with the units that in linguistics are called 'clauses', i.e. a finite verb and its arguments.
-It is at this level of syntactic structure that issues arise of the relative scopes of participants in different roles.
-Such annotation structures are quadruples, consisting of an event structure, a non-empty set of participant structures, a set of link structures that relate participants to events, and a set of link structures that specify scope relations between sets of participants; see (62).
+Annotation structures for quantification are associated with the units that in linguistics are called 'clauses', i.e. a finite verb and its arguments.
+It is at this level of syntactic structure that issues arise of the relative scopes of participants in different roles, as well as relative scopes of events and participants.
+Such annotation structures are quadruples, consisting of an event structure, a set of participant structures, a set of link structures that relate participants to events, and a set of link structures that specify scope relations between sets of participants; see (62), where ε{EV} is an event structure; $\varepsilon{P1},..., \varepsilon{Pn}$ are participant structures, and sc1,..., sc_k are scope link structures.